jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 #### 2019 Amendments:
 * Changed Flex spots from 1 to 2 - Suggested by Poll Results
 * Changed Bench spots from 6 to 5 - Suggested by Poll Results
+#### 2019 Amendments:
+* Reduced Flex spots from 1 to 2 - Suggested by Riv
+* Increased Bench spots from 6 to 5 - Suggested by Poll Results
+* Added 2 IR sports for COVID & misuse punishments - Suggested by Poll Results
+* Removed minimum $1 bid on waivers & waivers punishment - Suggested by Tyler A